benshimonz/V1/README.md

 - LRM2 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
 - LRM2 may appear before a quantifier followed by an R-combiner (if so, '→' is the entity directly right of the R-combiner)
+- if '→' : '→' is a blue/logical/red entity
-- Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)
+- if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity

 _**Q195:** Any dragon owned by Brandon Stark, and the 3 dragons it froze the largest number of times_